AtziriEnriquez/Duck-Car-Control-System/README.md

 # Closed-Loop Motor Control System (Duck Car)
+**Portfolio write-up in progress
+This project is complete; documentation and portfolio materials are currently being updated**.

 ## Overview
 This project implements a closed-loop feedback controller to regulate the position of a DC-motor-driven cart.
 The system was designed, simulated, built, and experimentally tuned to meet real-world constraints on settling time, overshoot, robustness, and actuator limits.